LAXMI202020/Advanced-Website-with-Responsive-Design-and-Interactive-Features/README.md

 # Advanced-Website-with-Responsive-Design-and-Interactive-Features
-This project is a modern, responsive website that incorporates several advanced features.
+DISCRIPTION :This project is a modern, responsive website that incorporates several advanced features.
 It includes a simple navigation bar, a fully functional image carousel, a contact form with validation, and a sleek, user-friendly design.
 The website is built using HTML, CSS, and JavaScript to ensure that it is both visually appealing and interactive.
 HOST A WEBSITE FOR FREE USING AWS

+STEPS:
 Step 1: Launch an EC2 Instance
 1. Log into AWS Management Console: Go to AWS Management Console and log in.
 2. Create EC2 Instance: